Gabriel-Liu-acct/ifrs13-crypto-fair-value-model/report.md

 ---

 ## 1. Introduction
 [1], [2] Under prevailing practice, crypto assets held by entities are frequently accounted for under IAS 38 Intangible Assets.
 However, crypto assets in the form of smart contracts (e.g., option receipt, lending receipt, or locked tokens) exhibit dynamic and path-dependent behavior.
 While many discussions have questioned whether a framework designed for traditional intangible assets (e.g., patent, goodwill, or copyrights) could fully reflect the economic substance of various crypto assets, consensus has not been reached due to a lack of appropriate definitions and methodologies.
-In particular, this study attempts to provide an alternative method by proposing [3], [4] a revised version of the Black-Scholes Partial Differential Equation (B-S PDE)<sup>1</sup>.
+In particular, this study attempts to provide an alternative method by proposing [3], [4] a revised version of the Black-Scholes-Merton (BSM) model<sup>1</sup>.
 Further details are discussed in Section 2.
 In Section 2.3 and "measurement.py", [3], [4], [5] the Crank-Nicolson Finite Difference Method (C-N FDM)<sup>2</sup> is applied as the numerical model for practical implementation.

-It is worth noting that [1], [2] smart contracts cannot be readily accounted for under fair value measurement with the existing regulations, but the proposed model may remain meaningful for analyzing complex crypto assets and the extension of ideas.
-While some of the model inputs, which will be analyzed in Section 2.1, [6] are classified as Level 2 inputs under IFRS 13, many smart contracts lack comparable assets in active markets.
-[6] Their fair value is hence dependent on model estimation and would fall under Level 3 input classification.
-Consider the assumption related to derivatives of the corresponding cryptocurrencies, particularly options in this study, the application of the B-S PDE could be naturally feasible accordingly.
-The concept was inspired from an example when a smart contract is active, it is accounted under the cryptocurrencies assigned when made.
+It is worth noting that [1], [2] smart contracts cannot be readily accounted for under fair value measurement with the existing regulations.
+Nevertheless, the proposed model offers a meaningful approach for analyzing complex crypto assets and for extending current valuation methodologies.
+[6] In the absence of active market, fair value measurement for such assets depends on model-based estimation and therefore falls under IFRS 13 Level 3 input classification.
+Given that these smart contracts often exhibit economic characteristics similar to derivatives referencing the underlying cryptocurrencies, particularly options in this study, the application of the BSM model becomes a natural and feasible starting point for valuation.
+The analogy is inspired by the observation that when a smart contract is active, its value is economically linked to the cryptocurrencies assigned.

 ### 1.1 Applicable Assets to be Studied and Measured
 The model proposed in this study is not universally applicable to all types of crypto assets.
 It is therefore necessary to outline its limitation at the outset.
 The term "smart contract" will refer exclusively to assets that satisfy the following criteria.